Step-Wise Guide For Beginners To Develop Android Application

-In fact, the famous American technology columnist and writer David Pouge renamed smartphones as app phones to distinguish between the earlier smartphones with lesser applications to the modern-day phones available with 10k+ apps.
+In fact, the famous American technology columnist and writer David Pouge renamed smartphones as app phones to distinguish between the earlier smartphones with lesser applications to the modern-day phones available with millions of applications.

 Android – The Wonderful Operating System

-Android is an open-source mobile Operating System developed by Adroid Inc. which was before the release of the OS, it was taken over Google.
-It is developed on a modified version of Linux and few other open-source software.
+Android is an open-source mobile Operating System developed by Android Inc. which was before the release of the OS, it was taken over by Google.
+It is developed on a modified version of Linux and a few other open-source software.
 It was solely meant for mobile app development but now it has taken over the market for applications on wearable devices and smart TVs as well.

 1. Install Android Studio

-The first step is pretty obvious, to develop an android application first step should be to Install Android Studio.
-While downloading one need to make sure that it is from Android’s original site and all the requirements for hardware and software meet.
+The first step is pretty obvious, to develop android application first step should be to Install Android Studio.
+While downloading one needs to make sure that it is from Android’s original site and all the requirements for hardware and software meet.

 2. Download Java Development Kit (JDK)

 Make sure you have JDK installed in your system for Java.
-If not go ahead install it.
+If not, go ahead and install it.
 If you already have you’re good to go ahead.